lolaent/lola-communities/README.md

 The CMS can be used in one of two ways:

-- login locally via `http://localhost:8080/admin/index.html#/`  after running the local CMS
+- login locally via `http://localhost:8080/admin/index.html` after running `yarn dev` _Changes you publish via the CMS in this mode will be written to your filesystem, and it is up to you to commit them and make a pull request._

-- login in production via `https://lola-communities.vercel.app/admin/#/`
+- login in production via `https://lola-communities.vercel.app/admin/#/` _Changes you make via the CMS in this mode will result in commits against the `master` branch in the github repo._

 Note that to modify the content the CMS is not necessarily needed as `.md` files storing pages data can be found inside the `/content` folder.